sandorex/notcurses/USAGE.md

 // Can we blit to Sixel?
 This requires being built against libsixel. bool notcurses_cansixel(const struct notcurses* nc);

+// Are multicolumn glyphs visually supported?
+A positive result might be a
+// false positive--this primarily exists to note environments where
+// multicolumn glyphs are known not to be supported, e.g. the Linux and
+// FreeBSD consoles.
+bool notcurses_canwide(const struct notcurses* nc);
 ```

 ## Direct mode